-Another aspect of a good franchise accounting firm is help with managing employees and their training, motivation, schedule, wages, and tax requirements.
+Another aspect of a good franchise accounting firm is helping with managing employees and their training, motivation, schedule, wages, and tax requirements.

-An accounting firm with business experienced can often help an owner craft a compensation plan that will attract better employees, reduce turnover, increase job satisfaction, and best of all, increase productivity without increasing cost of labor.
+An accounting firm with business experience can often help an owner craft a compensation plan that will attract better employees, reduce turnover, increase job satisfaction, and best of all, increase productivity without increasing the cost of labor.

-Franchisees are encouraged to use professional payroll services to help calculate wages and tax for employees.
+Franchisees are encouraged to use professional payroll services to help calculate wages and taxes for employees.

 Most services will automatically file Monthly or Quarterly and Year-End employment tax documents and payments as part of their payroll service to keep franchisees in compliance with State and Federal law.

-This, more than any other aspect of business ownership, is the least forgiving, most complex, and requires attention to detail, accuracy and timeliness, as penalties can be severe, and both State and Federal agencies target this area to insure business owners are filing and paying on-time.
+This, more than any other aspect of business ownership, is the least forgiving, most complex, and requires attention to detail, accuracy, and timeliness, as penalties can be severe, and both State and Federal agencies target this area to ensure business owners are filing and paying on-time.